 Q.17 Assertion (A): Elections in India are only about caste.

-Reason (R): Most political parties are based on caste and favour one particular caste.
+Reason (R): All political parties are based on caste and favour one particular caste.

 a.
 Both A and R are true, and R is the correct explanation of A.